G00376332/52465_Assignment/README.md

 # GMIT Programming for Data Analysis Assignment 2019

-This repository contains a Jupyter notebook with detailed explanation of use numpy.random package what was assigned as completion for Programming for Data Analysis in second semester of 2019.
+This repository contains a Jupyter notebook with a detailed explanation of use numpy.random package what was assigned as a completion for Programming for Data Analysis in the second semester of 2019.

 [See here for the instructions](https://github.com/brianmcginley/ProgDA/raw/master/ProgDA_Assignment.pdf)

 ## The main goal and the key points

-Using the Jupyter notebook explain the use of the **numpy.random** package with main focus on following tasks:
+Using the Jupyter notebook explain the use of the **numpy.random** package with main focus on the following tasks:

 * Explain the overall purpose of the package
 * Explain the use of the “Simple random data” and “Permutations” functions